 (Love Where You Live) | 2017

-For the past year, I have been collaborating on an art project with Westminster Chapel through a year long process with the Cascadia Residency program.
+In 2017, I collaborated on an art project with Westminster Chapel through a year long process with the Cascadia Residency program.

 In April 2017, I was introduced to the Westminster community, through the production of a video and in person during Sunday services.
 Through the assistance of the church, we created and handed out ‘Path Cards’ – in which people were invited to share the paths and places they go during the week.
 From this collected information, I created artworks that seek to reveal the collective ways the church lives and moves throughout the neighborhoods, cities, and places we all inhabit.
 Over 200 Path Cards were received, and two large drawings were created, representing the Eastside neighborhoods of Western Washington, primarily the cities of Bellevue, Redmond, Kirkland, and Mercer Island.